eclipse-che/che-docs/src/main/pages/user-management/authentication.md

  In case of Keycloak tokens, authentication filter chain contains of two filters:

-- **org.eclipse.che.multiuser.keycloak.server.KeycloakAuthenticationFilter** - validate's signature of the Keycloak JWT token;
+- **org.eclipse.che.multiuser.keycloak.server.KeycloakAuthenticationFilter** - validates signature of the Keycloak JWT token;
 - **org.eclipse.che.multiuser.keycloak.server.KeycloakEnvironmentInitalizationFilter** - extracts user data from JWT, finds or creates appropriate user in the Che DB, and set user principal to the session.